-- 2000-2006: Ministry of Public Health.

-- 2007: National Institute of Statistics, The activity of the sanitary and health care network - annual survey performed by NIS.
+Source of data: 2000-2006: Ministry of Public Health.
+2007: National Institute of Statistics, The activity of the sanitary and health care network - annual survey performed by NIS.
 Reference period: data as of 31st December.

-- For the period 2000-2006, the data cover only Ministry of Health network.
-From 2007, data cover public and private sector. - From 2018, it refers to the staff employed in hospitals, excluding medical centres that provide predominately outpatient services, but provide also day-care services for some specialisations (with a small number of beds/places).
+Coverage: For the period 2000-2006, the data cover only Ministry of Health network.
+From 2007, data cover public and private sector.
+From 2018, it refers to the staff employed in hospitals, excluding medical centres that provide predominately out-patient services, but provide also day-care services for some specialisations (with a small number of beds/places).
+Reference period: Coverage: Deviation from the definition: Estimation method: Break in time series:

 Estimation method: Hospital employment on FTE basis is calculated as 1 FTE for a worker with full-time employment and 1 FTE for 2 part-time workers.
+Break in the series: 2007.